Tag Archives: Allen Ravenstine

 “Good, we can work that out.
 Do you play chess, by any chance?
 You look like you might.”

-“I know how to play,” I said, but didn’t say that I read books about chess openings.
+“I know how to play,” I said, but didn’t say anything about my reading chess how-to books.

 “Great, do you want to play a game?”